openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 ------------------

 No direct negative impact is anticipated.
-The most direct impact will be the database and some periodics which we have already covered in the preceeding section.
+The most direct impact will be the database and some periodics which we have already covered in the preceding section.
 Some overall performance may be avoided by also updating some of the periodics to not possibly match any child node, the logical case is going to be things like RAID periodics, which would just never apply and